 On the other hand, for any other website, I highly recommend purchasing the Multilingual CMS account as you get full features with no compromises.
 At that price, it’s a real steal for the functionality that you’re getting.

 It allows you to translate every aspect of your site, right from within the WordPress admin panel.
 Your clients will be able to use WPML’s advanced translation management capabilities, which include translator roles, job queues, and email notifications.
 You can use automatic translation, translate content from page builders, and can translate WooCommerce stores.
 Did I mention there’s a 30-day money-back guarantee?

 The proof is in the pudding as they say, so be sure to check out a few WordPress sites that have implemented multilingual functionality using WPML.
 Browse around and see how easy it is to switch languages for a user.

 WPML is hands-down the best multilingual plugin I’ve used.
 It takes the potential complexities of translation out of the equation and leaves us with a pleasant way of adding more than one language to a website or blog.

-I hope this review will help you in deciding whether WPML is for you or not, if you have any questions please go ahead and ask away in the comments section, I’ll update the review periodically if I need to add more information that is requested by WP Mayor readers.
+I hope this review helps you in deciding whether WPML is for you or not.
+If you have any questions please go ahead and ask away in the comments section, I’ll update the review periodically if I need to add more information that is requested by WP Mayor readers.